 Our services help young people in who are worried about their use of alcohol or drugs, or concerned about how substance abuse is affecting another young person.
+All our young people services are trauma informed.
 A young person has a choice on:

-The service we provide is strictly confidential.
+Our services are strictly confidential.
 We will only talk with other agencies if we are worried about your safety.
 If we do this, we will always tell you why.